TabletopGen: Tabletop Scene Generation and Interactive Simulation for Robotic Manipulation: Method

 \subsection{Pose and Scale Alignment}

-The third and most critical stage is to estimate each instance's \textbf{rotation} $r_i$, \textbf{translation} $t_i$, and \textbf{scale} $s_i$ so that all canonical 3D models $m_i$ can be assembled into a coherent, physically plausible scene.
-We propose a novel approach that decouples the problem into two sequential phases.
+The second and most critical stage is to estimate each instance's \textbf{rotation} $r_{i}$, \textbf{translation} $t_{i}$, and \textbf{scale} $s_{i}$, so that all canonical 3D models $m_{i}$ can be assembled into a physically plausible scene consistent with $I_{ref}$.
+We propose a novel approach that decouples this problem into two phases: an instance's rotation around the vertical axis typically does not change the overall layout but can substantially alter its silhouette and texture distribution, impacting the visual consistency with the input.
+Therefore, our DRO phase precisely optimizes the rotation based on visual information.
+In contrast, translation and scale directly affect the spatial relations.
+Our TSA phase utilizes a top-view image to compensate for single-view observation and, combined with the constraints of physical priors, uniformly infers globally consistent translations and scales, thereby obtaining an executable physical layout.